Formal Feature Interpretation of Hybrid Systems: Introduction

 \section{Introduction}

-The theory of {Hybrid Automata (HA)} has been extensively studied in the context of designing provably safe designs of embedded hybrid systems~\cite{Alur01,AB02,AB01,Asarin01,dang04,henzinger95}.
-There is a growing arsenal of tools~\cite{checkmate,PHAver,spaceex11} for analyzing timed and hybrid models of embedded control using a wide spectrum of methods for reachability analysis and model checking.
-Assertion based verification of {HA} has also been studied~\cite{HyLTL13,HySTL16}.
-It is anticipated that formal safety analysis of hybrid systems will become increasingly significant with wider proliferation of automated control in circuits and systems.
+The theory of {Hybrid Automata (HA)} has been extensively studied in the context of designing provably safe designs of embedded hybrid systems~\cite{Alur01,AB01,dang04}.
+The formal safety analysis of hybrid systems is becoming increasingly significant with wider proliferation of automated control in circuits and systems.

 An important component of any formal verification framework is the mechanism for formally specifying the design intent.
-In the discrete domain, formalisms based on temporal logic have been widely adopted, for example, in the digital circuit domain the use of standard assertion languages, such as SystemVerilog Assertions (SVA)~\cite{SVA} and Property Specification Language (PSL)~\cite{PSL} is almost universal.
-Analog Mixed-Signal (AMS) extensions of assertions have been explored as well~\cite{ams-ltl1,rajdeep09,porv01,subhankar11,ASL2008}. {Signal Temporal Logic (STL)~\cite{porv01,STL2016} and Analog Specification Language (ASL)~\cite{ASL2008} provide constructs for assertions over real valued attributes.
-However, assertions in these languages, in and of themselves limit the information carried by their Boolean outcome.} Our experiences with AMS designers as well as control engineers indicate that design acceptance in these domains is better expressed in terms of real valued attributes of the design as opposed to purely Boolean specifications.
+In the discrete domain, formalisms based on temporal logic have been widely adopted with the use of standard assertion languages, such as SystemVerilog Assertions (SVA)~\cite{SVA} and Property Specification Language (PSL)~\cite{PSL}.
+Analog Mixed-Signal (AMS) extensions of assertions have been explored as well~\cite{ams-ltl1,porv01,ASL2008} and provide constructs for assertions over real-valued attributes.
+Assertion based verification of {HA} has also been studied~\cite{HySTL16}, while tools such as SpaceEx~\cite{spaceex11} have been used to analyze timed and hybrid models of embedded control systems using reachability analysis and model checking.
+However, assertions in these languages, in and of themselves limit the information carried by their Boolean outcome.
+Our experience is that designers want to understand what the design is doing and how it behaves, not just the success/fail scenarios.
+This is naturally expressed as a quantitative real-valued measure.

+Existing literature on quantitative specifications~\cite{porv01,a_Ouaknine2008,b_Donze2010} is assertion based, and uses metrics, with positive values indicating truth, negative values indicating violations, and robustness being described as the distance of the quantity from zero.
+Some metrics (such as in~\cite{c_Jha2018}) are associated with uncertainty.
+Assertion-based languages are designed to be flexible with respect to the assertions written but their quantitative interpretations are restricted.
+On the other hand, the language of {\em features}, Feature Indented Assertions (FIA)~\cite{dyFET}, is designed to be flexible on the definition of the quantity, with the set of assertions that can be expressed limited to those that are sequences of predicates and events.

+Many properties used in practice concerning system attributes can be intuitively expressed as features.
+Related work exists in learning parameters of Signal Temporal Logic (STL) properties, such as~\cite{d_JhaTSSS_2017}, wherein the authors propose learning tight bounds on parameters of STL properties from system traces.
+The approach can indeed be used to learn those features that can be expressed as parameters in STL properties.
+However, note that expressing a feature to be learned as an STL property can require the use of additional parameters, thus making the analysis more expensive.